akinov1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Confused Smiley
-Lets display a file
+Last lines of a file